 It’s a great idea to have a nesting box in your garden all year round but even more so in winter as the birds seek much-needed shelter from the elements.
 These should always be tilted slightly so they’re protected from strong winds and rain.
 Our exclusively designed wooden bird box provides the perfect shelter for your feathered friends.
 Its metal surround prevents predators from getting inside as well as being easy to clean and maintain.
-You can find even more tips on bird nesting boxes, including how to make your own, where to site them and how to clean them, on our ‘guide to bird nesting boxes’ blog.
+You can find even more tips on bird nesting boxes, including how to make your own, where to put them and how to clean them, on our Guide to bird nesting boxes blog.

 5. Let it grow

 Staying on the subject of shelter, did you know you can provide this simply by leaving an area of your garden to grow wild?
-Leave your hedgerows to grow, particularly during nesting season between Marchand August.
+Leave your hedgerows to grow, particularly during nesting season between March and August.
 Or you could pile all your fallen leaves and twigs into a corner rather than throwing them away.
 This provides a great, natural shelter for our feathered friends.

 6. Keep it clean